In case you’re wondering, I learned all this and more from Sally Fallon’s cookbook:

 Yogurt Cheese/Cream cheese and whey:

 - Tie a cheese cloth with the corners so it can hang on a cabinet knob.
 (You can buy cheesecloth cheap at Meijer or wherever.)
-Or hang from a chandelier as pictured above, LOL!
+Or hang from a chandelier as pictured below, it’s super classy looking for when company pops in.
+LOL!

 - Place a bowl under the cheese cloth to catch the whey.